Your Retool app isn't worth much if it doesn't get used! This module will walk through different ways to use and share your Retool apps.

 Let’s step back from app-building and talk organizations, users, and permissions for a second.

-Retool supports granular permissions across all of your apps!
-The basic idea is that you can organize your organization's Retool users into groups, each group with unique access levels to individual applications and data sources, along with splits between admin, editor, and viewer levels.
+Retool supports granular permissions across all of your apps.
+You can organize your organization's Retool users into groups, each group with unique access levels to individual applications and data sources, along with splits between admin, editor, and viewer levels.
+See the User permissions documentation for more information.

 User-level permissions are only available on Business and Enterprise plans.
 All accounts on Free and Team plans have global Edit access by default and group attributes cannot be modified.